How to Apply

 For the Foundation Course in Acting with Musical Theatre you will be required to prepare the following in addition to your two speeches:

-For full details, please see the ‘First Round Self Tape’ and ‘First Recall’ tabs under ‘The Audition Process.’ below
+For full details, please see the ‘First Round Self Tape’ and ‘First Recall’ tabs under ‘The Audition Process,’ below

 Do you have Open Days?
 Yes!
 We hold 2 Open Days per academic year, one in the Autumn term and one in the Spring Term.
 You can find out more, and get the latest updates on this years Open Days here.